 Delhi court reserves verdict for Dec 16 in Unnao rape case against Kuldeep Sengar

 A Delhi court on Tuesday reserved verdict for next week in the case of alleged kidnapping and rape of a woman by expelled BJP MLA Kuldeep Singh Sengar in Unnao in 2017.
-District Judge Dharmesh Sharma said he will pronounce his judgment in the case on December 16.
+During in-camera proceedings, District Judge Dharmesh Sharma reserved the judgement for December 16 after hearing final arguments by the CBI and the accused in the case.

-CBI had concluded its arguments in the case on Monday and recording of statements of defense witnesses was completed in in-camera proceedings on December 2.
+The judge heard the case on a day-to-day basis from August 5 after it was transferred to Delhi from a court in Lucknow on Supreme Court's directions.
 The woman was allegedly kidnapped and raped by Sengar in 2017 when she was a minor.
 The court has also framed charges against co-accused Shashi Singh in the case.
+Sengar was expelled from the BJP in August 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)